Overview: VSatellite Integration with Microsoft AD CS

 The topics in this section describe how to set up and configure the AD CS integration with Next-Gen Trust Security.

-Before you begin, ensure that you have servers available for the VSatellite and VSatellite Worker.
+Before you begin, ensure that you have a Linux server available for VSatellite.
 For details, see the system requirements.

 Your AD CS service must also meet specific configuration requirements.
 For details, see Setting up Microsoft AD CS.

-After the servers are in place and AD CS is configured, follow the remaining setup steps described in Issuing certificates with Microsoft AD CS.
+After the server is in place and AD CS is configured, follow the remaining setup steps described in Issuing certificates with Microsoft AD CS.